Medication at School

 - Please submit a copy of the medication form to Kids' Klub if your child is involved in this after school care program.

-The form should be completed by parent and physician (physician, if necessary).
+The form should be completed by parent and Health Care Provider (Health Care Provider, if necessary).

 The form should then be returned to the school your child attends (faxing is acceptable).